iov-one/iov-core/packages/iov-bns/README.md

 [![npm version](https://img.shields.io/npm/v/@iov/bns.svg)](https://www.npmjs.com/package/@iov/bns)

-This package is an implementation of the IovReader interface for the BNS blockchain (currently just as [bcp-demo](https://github.com/iov-one/bcp-demo) prototype).
+This package is an implementation of the BcpConnection interface for the BNS blockchain (currently just as [bcp-demo](https://github.com/iov-one/bcp-demo) prototype).
 It should be able to adapt this code fairly easily to support any other [weave](https://github.com/confio/weave) based blockchain as well.

-This provides a reference implementation of the full feature set of `IovReader`, so it is also a good read when starting support of another blockchain.
+This provides a reference implementation of the full feature set of `BcpConnection`, so it is also a good read when starting support of another blockchain.

 Simplest usage, to use auto-detecting tendermint client and standard